Amsterdam/signals-frontend/docs/adr/0010-stop-mocking-fetch-in-tests.md

 - All the fetch/mocking can moved to one place (internals/testing)
 - The tests involving fetch will be simpler and easier to read/write
 - Enforces using the correct data/types, no half mock objects
+- E2e tests can also benefit from the msw setup and can use fixtures, the same way the unit tests can

 ## Decision
 The `jest-fetch-mock` will be removed and the mocking will be done by using the the `msw` package